BrijAtIISc/DES_project/graphana/README.md

-# steps to install and setup graphana dashboard
+# Steps to install and setup graphana dashboard
 Grafana Setup on macOS

-This guide walks you through the process of setting up Grafana on macOS.
-Grafana is a powerful open-source analytics and monitoring platform that helps you visualize time-series data.

 Prerequisites